aserranoh/linefollower/README.md

 ### Using `linefollower`

-The `linefollower` application is a daemon that analyzes the image captured from the camera to determine where the road is and then gives orders to the motors to move the robot in the correct direction.
+The `linefollower` application is a daemon that analyzes the image captured from the camera to determine where the line is and then gives orders to the motors to move the robot in the correct direction.

 The application can be in two different modes: **piloted** or **autonomous**.